Kanskikuro/DAT600/README.md

 ---

 ## Assignments
+The assignemts are from DAT600 Algoritmeteori.

  # Assignment 1
-   The first assignment of DAT600 implements Insertion, Merge, Heap, and Quick Sort in Python to record the step count for different array inputs.
+   The first assignment implements Insertion, Merge, Heap, and Quick Sort in Python to record the step count for different array inputs.
 Insertion sort was also implemented in Go and C to measure and compare the execution time.
  # Assignment 2